IMGIITRoorkee/omniport-backend/README.md

 - Reverse proxy: `NGINX`
 - WSGI server: `Gunicorn`
 - ASGI server: `Daphne`
-- Database: `PostgreSQL` + `Psycopg2`
+- Database: `PostgreSQL`
+- Cache: `Memcached`
+- In-memory store: `Redis`

 A Dockerised setup is the preferred mode of installation.
+One such is provided by us on our GitHub account.
+You can however set all the components up yourself, after suffering a reasonable amount of headbanging, cursing, and physical and mental pain.

 ## Contribution guidelines